 Before getting into examples, we should establish the formatting requirements for medical school secondary essays.
 First, secondary essays are typically about 250–500 words.
 Each prompt will have different word length or character requirements.
 Historically, Duke doesn’t ask for more than 500 words, and the majority of their prompts have a maximum of 400 words.
 When you’re writing your secondary essays, you will want to write as close to the maximum word count as possible without exceeding it to keep your writing concise and sufficiently detailed.

 Each question might have slightly different formatting requirements.
 For your answers to longer secondary essays, you can use paragraph breaks to make your sentences flow better and improve readability.
 For shorter essays, a single paragraph will often suffice.
-To help you decide what makes more sense, use an outline to plan what you want to say before you start writing.
-This can also help reduce the frequency of errors.
+To help you decide what makes more sense, use an outline to plan what you want to say before you start writing, which can also help reduce the frequency of errors.

 Duke Medical School Secondary Essay Example for Prompt #1